How to Stop a Wage Garnishment

 If you've stopped paying a debt, your creditor could sue you and try to get a judgment from a court.
 Once this happens, the creditor could request that the court garnish your wages or your bank account to pay back the debt.

-If you're already struggling to keep up with your financial obligations, though, a garnishment could make an already bad situation much worse.
-Fortunately, there are steps you can take to stop a garnishment before it wreaks havoc on your financial situation.
+If you're already struggling to keep up with your financial obligations, wage garnishment can add more strain to an already difficult situation.
+Fortunately, there are things you can do to stop a garnishment and put yourself in a better position to improve your finances.
+Read on for steps you can take to stop a garnishment.

 What Is Garnishment?